-Despite this remarkable accuracy, in my understanding the vector that forms part of the sign for 'go' in ZFHS does not depend on some arcane and mysterious directional acuity on the part of the ZFHS signers, who have only rarely traveled as far as Pijijiapan in the course of their lives.
-Instead, one must consider such dead reckoning of location from a given origo, together with a set of gestural devices to show relative distance and other aspects of intervening terrain, to be based on the wider convention in Zinacantec cospeech gesture to locate even distant places in terms of absolute compass directions from the current speech origo, as illustrated above in Peter's gesture in Figure 6 and the corresponding map in Figure 6.
-Such "absolute" locations (calculated relative to some speech event location) effectively serve as a proxy for ZFHS place names.
+In my understanding the vector that forms part of the sign for 'go' in Z does not depend on some arcane and mysterious directional acuity on the part of the Z signers, who have rarely traveled as far as the Chiapas coast in the course of their lives.
+Instead, one must consider such dead reckoning of origo, as illustrated above in Peter's gesture in Fig. 4 and the corresponding Map 5.22 Such absolute locations (calculated relative to some speech event location) effectively serve as a proxy for Z place names.

-Pseudo-experiments about space and place
+5. Pseudo-experiments about space and place